ErdalSevgiloglu/ErdalSevgiloglu/README.md

 - 👋 Hi, I’m @ErdalSevgiloglu
-- 👀 I’m interested in Java and Python
+- 👀 I’m interested in Swift ,Java and Python
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Swift and Java
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on Swift
 - 📫 How to reach me ...

 <!---